Information for Passengers

 Regulation (EC) No 261/2004 of the European Parliament and of the Council establishing common rules on compensation and assistance to passengers in the event of denied boarding and of cancellation or long delay of flights.

-If you have been denied boarding, your flight has been canceled or you have suffered a long delay, you are entitled to request compensation and assistance in accordance with Regulation (EC) No 261/2004 that outlines passenger rights in the previously noted cases.
+If you have been denied boarding, your flight has been cancelled or you have suffered a long delay, you are entitled to request compensation and assistance in accordance to Regulation (EC) No 261/2004 that outlines passenger rights in the previously noted cases.

 The above-mentioned regulation in the English language can be found here.

 Passengers shall contact the airline to request reimbursement or compensation.

 The body responsible for the enforcement of Regulation (EC) No 261/2004 in the Republic of Malta: